pyrogram/pyrogram/docs/source/index.rst

 About
 -----

-**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and
+**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and C.
-C. It enables you to easily build custom Telegram applications that interact with the MTProto API as both user and bot.
+It enables you to easily create custom apps using both user and bot identities (bot API alternative) via the `MTProto API`_.

 Features
 --------

--   **Easy**: You can install Pyrogram with pip and start building your app right away.
+-   **Easy**: You can install Pyrogram with pip and start building your applications right away.
 -   **Elegant**: Low-level details are abstracted and re-presented in a much nicer and easier way.
 -   **Fast**: Crypto parts are boosted up by TgCrypto_, a high-performance library written in pure C.
 -   **Documented**: Pyrogram API methods, types and public interfaces are well documented.
 -   **Type-hinted**: Exposed Pyrogram types and method parameters are all type-hinted.
--   **Updated**, to the latest Telegram API version, currently Layer 91 on top of MTProto 2.0.
+-   **Updated**, to the latest Telegram API version, currently Layer 91 on top of `MTProto 2.0`_.
 -   **Pluggable**: The Smart Plugin system allows to write components with minimal boilerplate code.
 -   **Comprehensive**: Execute any advanced action an official client is able to do, and even more.